mdlacasse/Owl/README.md

 - Current version has no optimization of asset allocations between individuals and/or types of savings accounts.
 If there is interest, that could be added in the future.
 - In the current implementation, social securiy is always taxed at 85%.
 - Medicare calculations are done through a self-consistent loop.
 This means that the Medicare premiums are calculated after an initial solution is generated, and then a new solution is re-generated with these premiums as a constraint.
 When the income (MAGI) is near an IRMAA bracket, oscillatory solutions can arise.
 Owl will detect these cases and will inform the user with a warning message, instructing to slightly change the input parameters to remediate the situation.
 - Future tax brackets are pure speculation derived from the little we know now and projected to the next 30 years.
 Your guesses are as good as mine.
 Having a knob to adjust future rates might be an interesting feature to add for measuring the impact on Roth conversions.

 The solution from an optimization algorithm has only two states: feasible and infeasible.
 Therefore, unlike event-driven simulators that can tell you that your distribution strategy runs out of money in year 20, an optimization-based solver can only tell you that a solution does not exist for the plan being considered.
-Examples of infeasible solutions include requesting an estate value too large for the savings assets to support, even with zero net spending basis, or maximizing the bequest subject to a net spending basis that is already too large for the savings assets to support, even with no estate being left.
+Examples of infeasible solutions include requesting a bequeathed estate value too large for the savings assets to support, even with zero net spending basis, or maximizing the bequest subject to a net spending basis that is already too large for the savings assets to support, even with no estate being left.

 -----------------------------------------------------------------------
 ## An example of Owl's functionality